httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 accessing the representation.
 Such an attack consumes the resources of both endpoints.
 See also {{digest-and-content-location}}.

-Insecure and collision-prone digest-algorithms do not usually fit signature use cases.
+Since signatures are meant to protect against adversarial use cases, insecure and collision-prone algorithms do not provide adequate guarantees (see {{algorithms}}).

 Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.